nasa/CompDam_DGD/readme.md

 CompDam can be compiled into a [Python extension module](https://docs.python.org/2/extending/extending.html), which allows many of the Fortran subroutines and functions in the `for` directory to be called from Python.
 The Python package [`f90wrap`](https://github.com/jameskermode/f90wrap) is used to automatically generate the Python extension modules that interface with the Fortran code.
 This Python extension module functionality is useful for development and debugging.

 ### Dependencies and setup
 The python extension module requires some additional dependencies.
 First, the procedure only works on Linux using the bash shell.
-Windows users can use the [windows subsystem for linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
+Windows users can use the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
 In addition, `gfortran` 4.6+ is required.
 Type `gfortran --version` to check if you have this available.
 The remaining dependencies are python packages and can be installed as follows.
-The python extension module works with python 2 and 3; python 2.7 is used for consistency with Abaqus in the following description.
+The Python extension module works with Python 2 and 3; Python 2.7 is used for consistency with Abaqus in the following description.

 Using [Conda](https://conda.io/docs/user-guide/getting-started.html) significantly simplifies the setup process, so it is assumed that you have a recent version of Conda available (see the [Conda installation guide](https://conda.io/docs/user-guide/install/index.html)).
 Further, the bash scripts described below include calls to Conda, so they will not work correctly without installing and configuring Conda as follows.
 Add the Conda-Forge channel by typing:
 ```
 $ conda config --add channels conda-forge
 ```

-Conda stores python packages in containers called environments.
+Conda stores Python packages in containers called environments.
 Create a new environment:
 ```
 $ conda create --name compdam python=2.7
 ```